 Once we acknowledge this, then our words about having a good heart can truly make sense.
 Because then we are expressing our essential nature through kindness, compassion, and understanding.
 It is not a matter of trying to develop something that we do not already have.

-The Choice: Filling Our Mind with Thoughts of Kindness and Contentment, or Anger, Self-Pity, and Greed
+Thoughts of Kindness and Contentment, or Anger, Self-Pity, and Greed

 Inside us, we have a spring of everlasting wisdom and love.
 It is ever-present and yet it has become blocked, and we feel dry within ourselves, as dry as the earth can be.
 Clinging to all these terribly false identifications, we do not recognize the pure fathomless spring underneath.

 The point is that when our mind is filled with generosity and thoughts of kindness, compassion, and contentment, the mind feels well.
 When our mind is full of anger, irritation, self-pity, greed, and grasping, the mind feels sick.
 And if we really inquire into the matter, we can see that we have the choice: we can decide to a large extent what sort of thoughts and feelings will occupy our mind.